graham-hughes-code/pyflow/README.md

 # pyflow
-An experiment in compiling flowcharts() in docstrings together.
+An experiment in compiling flowcharts(mermaid) in docstrings together.

 Example:
 for the given file palindrome.py